-La Casa de Bernarda Alba: Students study Lorca's play and prepare to write critical essays on it.
+La Casa de Bernarda Alba: Students study Lorca's play which explores themes of repression, passion and conformity through the depiction of a matriarch's domination of her five daughters.
+Students prepare to write critical essays on both the film and the play.